 If you’re seeking a unique and thought-provoking way to explore the deep, often unspoken aspects of life and death, Mortality Movie Nights at French Funerals & Cremations is an event you won’t want to miss.
-Hosted by Gail Rubin, a well-known advocate for bringing death out of the shadows, these movie nights offer a safe, open space for reflection and discussion on life’s most inevitable topic: mortality.
+Hosted by Gail Rubin, a well-known death educator and advocate for bringing death out of the shadows, Mortality Movie Nights offer a safe, open space for reflection and discussion on life’s most inevitable topic: death.

 The next installment of this engaging series will take place on March 11, 2025, at 6:30 PM at the French Funerals & Cremations reception center at 10500 Eubank Blvd.
 NE in Albuquerque, New Mexico.
-The evening will feature a screening of Ingmar Bergman’s The Seventh Seal, a classic 1957 film that has left an indelible mark on the cinematic world.
-This Swedish-language film, set during the Black Plague, tells the haunting story of a knight who returns from the Crusades and confronts the Grim Reaper himself in a dramatic game of chess.
-With profound themes about existence, death, and the search for meaning, this film is a perfect way to spark deep conversations.
+The evening will feature a film famous for its iconography of death in the form of the Grim Reaper, which resulted in satirization in other films and television programs.

 The night promises more than just a movie.
 With free popcorn and chocolate served, guests can enjoy a comfortable and inviting atmosphere for conversation.
 Whether you’re contemplating life’s big questions or simply appreciate classic films, Mortality Movie Nights provide a unique opportunity to connect with others in a relaxed setting.